sunfmin/mcp-go-debugger/README.md

 The AI assistant will use the MCP to:
 - Launch the program with debugging enabled
 - Set breakpoints as needed
-- Examine variables and program state
+- Eval variables and program state
 - Help diagnose issues

 #### Attaching to a Running Process